aimeos/aimeos-symfony/README.md

 ## License

-The Aimeos Symfony2 bundle is licensed under the terms of the MIT license and is available for free.
+The Aimeos Symfony bundle is licensed under the terms of the MIT license and is available for free.

 ## Links